 If his response is number 1, he is telling you that he has no intention of committing to you.

 If his response is number 2, believe him and accept it.
-Women have a habit of imagining that they can change a guy’s mind, where a romantic relationship is concerned!
+Women have a habit of imagining that they can change a guy’s mind, where romance is concerned!

 If his response is number 3, great… you have moved to the next level (but that doesn’t mean you should start planning the wedding just yet!).

-If you are serious about finding a compatible partner with whom you can develop a relationship that has long-term potential, you have to be willing to adopt the most productive approach, and firmly take the reins of your less than helpful emotions!
-At the love interest stage, you may believe that if you just show enough love to a guy he will eventually realise that you are ‘the one’ – and sadly, you’d probably be wrong.
-You may also believe that if you just hang on for long enough he will realise that he does love you after all, and really wants to commit to you… and again, you’d probably be wrong.
-But you aren’t going to keep putting yourself through that – you have a goal, you have a plan, and you are in control of how you respond and how you behave… and as for the guy who is dragging his heels or rejecting a relationship with you… he isn’t the only bloke on the planet!
+If you are serious about finding a compatible partner with whom you can develop a relationship that has long-term potential, you have to be willing to adopt the most productive approach, and firmly take the reins from your less than helpful emotions!
+At the love interest stage, you may believe that if you just show enough love to a guy he will eventually realise that you are ‘the one’ – sadly, you’ll probably be wrong.
+You may also believe that if you just hang on for long enough he will realise that he does love you after all, and really wants to commit to you; again, you’ll probably be barking up the wrong tree.
+However, you aren’t going to keep putting yourself through that… are you?
+You are in control of how you respond and how you behave, not the guy who is dragging his heels or rejecting a relationship with you.
+And, he isn’t the only bloke on the planet!
 You may say, “but Leanne, I don’t get to meet many men!” – and I’d respond with, “well change something, then!
-Pee or get off the pot… because we can’t have our cake and eat it (love those cliches)!
+Pee or get off the pot!”